Pulling on a carbon nanotube¶

 Note that VMD guesses bonds based on the distances between atoms, and not based on the presence of actual bonds between atoms in the LAMMPS simulation.
 Therefore the bonds seen in VMD when using the DynamicBonds representation can be misleading.

-Looking at the evolution of energy again, one can see that energy increasing with the deformation, before completely relaxing when the CNT finally breaks.
+Looking at the evolution of energy again, one can see that the energy is increasing with the deformation.
+When bonds break, the energy relaxes abruptly, as can be seen near $t=210~text{ps}$ when plotting the evolution of the total energy with time.

 Figure: Evolution of the total energy of the system with time.